intel/alert-handler-for-custom-metrics/README.md

 ``go build``

 in the Alert Handler for Custom Metrics directory.
 The resulting executable, given default configuration, should be run in the same folder.
-Note: For security reasons, Alert Handler for Custom Metrics should be owned and run by a non-priveledged Linux user.
+Note: For security reasons, Alert Handler for Custom Metrics should be owned and run by a non-priviledged Linux user.

 ## Configuration